bytecodealliance/wasm-tools/crates/wit-component/README.md

 ## Tools

+* `wit-component` - creates a WebAssembly component from a core WebAssembly module and a set of `.wit` files representing the component's imported and exported interfaces.

 * `wit2wasm` - encodes an interface definition (in `wit`) as an "interface-only" WebAssembly component.
   A `.wasm` component file will be generated that stores a full description of the original interface.